Ambrosius Holbein: Works

-Also, Krannert Art Museum in Illinois USA has painting labelled as "Portrait of girl" by Ambrosius Holbein.
-The painting used to be part of Austrian Imperial connection, and given the outfit of girl/young woman is example of very early 16th century spanish fashion, closely resembling tomb of Queen Juana I of Castille, it might be unidentified portrait of her.
+Also, Krannert Art Museum in Illinois has a painting labelled "Portrait of girl" by Ambrosius Holbein.
+The painting used to be a part of Austrian Imperial connection, and given the outfit of the young woman is an example of very early 16th century Spanish fashion, closely resembling tomb of Queen Juana I of Castille, it might be an unidentified portrait of her.